sandhawke/admin-survey/README.md

 ### Where is the money coming from to operate this instance?

+(Like, are you donating it, and it's no big deal?
+Are you asking for donations?
+Do you plan to make it a freemium business, with some pay-for-service accounts?
+Do you plan to mine user data and sell it, or show ads?)

 ### Who would you like to see as users?

 ### What kind of content goes beyond "free speech" and will get removed if reported?